 — School Library Journal

 Yuval Zommer studied at the Royal College of Art, London.
-He has worked as a creative director at many top advertising agencies, and has written and illustrated several children’s books, including The Big Book of Bugs and The Big Book of Beasts.
+He has worked as a creative director at many top advertising agencies, and has written and illustrated several children’s books, including The Big Book of Bugs, The Big Book of Beasts, and The Big Book of the Blue.